-smrtPhone uses Twilio as our underlying carrier for sending SMS/text messages.
-There are legal regulations and specific guidelines Twilio requires you to follow to maintain an active business texting account.
+smrtPhone uses various providers as its underlying carrier for sending SMS/text messages.
+There are legal regulations and specific guidelines that the providers require users to follow to maintain an active business texting account.
 Violation of these standards will result in your account being suspended from sending messages.

-Because Twilio treats all messaging transmitted via Twilio’s platform as Application-to-Person, this covers rules and /or prohibitions regarding:
+Because the underlying carriers treat all messaging transmitted via their platform as Application-to-Person (A2P), this covers rules and /or prohibitions regarding:

 Consent can't be bought, sold, or exchanged

-Prior to sending the first message, you must obtain agreement from the message recipient to communicate with them (this consent applies only to you, and to the specific use or campaign that the recipient has consented to); These are set by FCC.
+Prior to sending the first message, you must obtain agreement from the message recipient to communicate with them.
+This consent applies only to you, and to the specific use or campaign that the recipient has consented to.
+Consent requirements are set by FCC.

-You must make clear to the individual they are agreeing to receive messages of the type you're going to send and keep records of the consent.
+Make it clear to the individual they are agreeing to receive messages, and smrtPhone encourages you to keep records of this consent.

-a.
-Contact initiated by an individual - if an individual sends a message to you, then you are free to respond in an exchange with that individual.
+Contact initiated by an individual - If an individual sends a message to you, you are free to respond in an exchange with that individual.
 The consent is limited only to that particular conversation.

-b.
-Informational content to an individual based on a prior relationship - you may send a message to an individual where you have a prior relationship, provided that individual provided their phone number to you, and has taken some action to trigger the potential communication, and has not expressed a preference to not receive messages from you.
+Informational content to an individual based on a prior relationship - You may send a message to an individual with whom you have a prior relationship, provided that individual gave their phone number to you, and has taken some action to trigger the potential communication.
+If at any point the individual expresses they do not want to receive messages from you, the prior relationship ends.

 Periodic Messages and Ongoing Consent

-The initial message that you send to an individual needs to include the following language: “Reply STOP to unsubscribe”, "STOP, STOPALL, UNSUBSCRIBE, CANCEL, END, or QUIT" or the equivalent.
+“Reply STOP to unsubscribe”, "STOP, STOPALL, UNSUBSCRIBE, CANCEL, END, or QUIT" or an equivalent.

-a. anything that is illegal in the jurisdiction where the message recipient lives, like Cannabis-related information and prescription medication, and so on.
-In the U.S. - keep in mind federal and state legislation applies (e.g. Cannabis.)
+Anything that is illegal in the jurisdiction where the message recipient lives, like Cannabis-related information and prescription medication, and so on.

 All messages should comply with the rules applicable to the country in which the message recipient lives.